Glossary of Terms

 Interdisciplinary care: Health care/services provided by a grouping of different types of practitioners, often multiple disciplines.
 Interdisciplinary care requires collaboration and communication around the needs of the patient, respecting practice scopes and the qualifications brought by the different providers.
 It may also be known as inter-professional practice.

-Persistent symptoms: A variety of physical, cognitive, emotional and behavioural symptoms that may endure for weeks or months following a concussion.
+Prolonged symptoms: A variety of physical, cognitive, emotional and behavioural symptoms that may endure for weeks or months following a concussion.
 32

 Post-concussion care: Health care or services provided over time to individuals who have sustained a concussion, beginning with assessment and diagnosis from a specifically qualified professional.